TomMondor/Fr2Py-Interpreter/README.md

 Main characteristics :

 -   end-of-line matters.
-There can be only one statement per line and a statement must fit in a line. <!-- to confirm -->
+There can be only one statement per line and a statement must fit in a line.
 -   indentation doesn't matter.
 Use it to make the code easier to read.
 -   `demande` is the function to ask input from the console (like `input` in Python).
 -   `affiche` is the function to print to the console.
 Its parameters are printed with a single whitespace in between them and a newline is added at the end.
-The character `\n` represents a newline.
 -   `if` statements use the keyword `si` and don't require parenthesis.
 The code between `alors` and `sinon` is executed if the condition is true.
-The code between `sinon` and `fin-si` match the `else` clause of most languages.
+The code between `sinon` and `fin-si` matches the `else` clause of most languages.
--   functions are declared using the `fonction` keyword, followed by the function name, parameters in between parenthesis, statements and the `return` statement.
+-   functions are declared using the `fonction` keyword, followed by the function's name, parameters in between parenthesis, statements (0, 1 or many) and the `return` statement.
 -   function parameters are assigned by position and their number on function calls must match the function declaration.
 -   functions can only have one `return` statement (the last statement of the function).
 That statement starts with the keyword `retourne` and the expression or variable to return.
 Void functions can use the `retourne` keyword followed by a newline.
 -   variable types are dynamic (no need to specify the type on variable creation and the type can change during the variable's life).
 Variable types include : `texte` (strings), `nombre` (numbers, int or float) and `vrai-ou-faux` (boolean).
--   variable and function names can contain letters, numbers, underscore and hyphen, but must start with a letter.
+-   variable and function names can contain letters, numbers and underscores, but cannot start with a number.
--   in-line comments start with a `#` symbol and end at the end of the line.
+-   comments start with a `#` symbol and end at the end of the line.
--   operators must be separated from the variables or constants used.
 -   the existing mathematical operators are : `+ - * / ^`.
 The character `^` is for exponents.
 -   the existing logical operators are : `< > <= >= = et ou pas pas=`.
 The word `et` corresponds to `and`, `ou` to `or`, `pas` to `not` and `pas=` to `!=`.
 The character `=`, when used between `si` and `alors`, represents equality (`==` in most languages), while it is used for assignment everywhere else.